xmas-ar/xNMS/docs/source/advanced/recommended_practices.md

 Motivation: You want to release (close) a device connection when you are done using it.
 Otherwise, the connection may not be closed until the end of the workflow!
-This is just a good practice to be considerate of resource usage on devices as well as the eNMS server(s).
+This is just a good practice to be considerate of resource usage on devices as well as the xNMS server(s).

 ![Close Connection](../_static/automation/services/service_editor_workflow_close_connection.png)